-Safety, Productivity, Quality.
-A safe work site provides the opportunity to operate at the highest level of productivity to deliver the highest quality.
-Safety is the number one principle at PK Contracting.
-Zero Incidents, Zero Defects and Zero Losses drive our "Think Zero Culture."
+Safety, Quality, Productivity.
+A safe work site provides the opportunity to operate at the highest level of productivity and deliver the highest quality.
+Safety is a principle at PK Contracting and is designed into what we do.
+While Zero Incidents, Zero Defects and Zero Losses drive our "Think Zero Culture." we strive to go beyond zero to accomplish our mission of going home safe every day.

 Overlooking a simple safety violation is to compromise our values to your health and well-being.
 Hazards are present in and out of the work zones, installing pavement markings, or performing pavement marking related work.
-It is the responsibility of every employee at PK Contracting to adhere to our safety policy, the Manual of Uniform Traffic Control Devices (MUTCD) and OSHA regulations.
-By adhering to safety regulations and principles we will provide the safest working environment possible for all employees.
+It is the responsibility of every employee at PK Contracting to adhere to our safety policy, the Manual of Uniform Traffic Control Devices (MUTCD), Michigan Occupational Health and Safety Administration (MI-OSHA) and Federal Motor Carrier Safety (FMCSA) regulations.
+We understand that safety is everyone's responsibility.
+Our commitment to a culture of safety, adhering to safety principles drives a safe working environment.